mohammed-salman-m2/smart-chatbot/README.md

 # Chatbot using NLP Technologies

 ## Overview
-This project implements a conversational AI chatbot named "Smart Chatbot" using Natural Language Processing (NLP) techniques.
+This project implements a conversational AI chatbot named "Smart Chatbot" using Natural Language Processing (NLP) techniques. <br>
-The chatbot is designed to understand various user inputs and provide meaningful responses based on predefined patterns.
+The chatbot is designed to understand various user inputs and provide meaningful responses based on predefined patterns. <br>
-It leverages the power of `nltk` for natural language understanding, `scikit-learn` for machine learning-based text classification, and `streamlit` to offer an interactive web-based interface.
+It leverages the power of `nltk` for natural language understanding, `scikit-learn` for machine learning-based text classification, and `streamlit` to offer an interactive web-based interface. <br>
 This project demonstrates the integration of NLP with a user-friendly interface, suitable for personal or educational use.

 ---